mmclhugo1/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation.md

   Use the `name` value from `az vm list-sizes --location <vm-location> --output table`.

+  If you are intending to test replication using large amounts of data (e.g. over 10GB), use a greater VM size.

   _Example:_ `--size Standard_D4_v3`

 * The storage [SKU type](https://docs.microsoft.com/en-us/rest/api/storagerp/srp_sku_types) to use.